Basic health insurance (BVZ)

 - The insured must undergo oncological treatments with chemotherapy or radiotherapy;

-- The vision of the insured is so limited that he cannot move around without assistance;
+- The insured cannot move without assistance.

 1.12 Medical treatment abroad

-The insured is entitled to medical treatment abroad for medical examination or treatment in a medical center or a medical specialist abroad, if the examination or treatment is not possible in Curaçao or there is a life-threatening illness or the investigation or treatment abroad contributes to health benefits for the patient, on indication of a medical specialist (local) and after approval by the SVB.
+The insured is entitled to medical treatment abroad for medical examination or treatment in a medical center or a medical specialist abroad, if the examination or treatment is not possible in Curaçao or there is a life-threatening illness or the investigation or treatment abroad contributes to health benefits for the patient, on indication of a medical specialist (local) and after approval by the College Medische Uitzendingen.
 Patients are generally referred to care-providers with whom the SVB has an agreement.